Here is a list of the top 7 interview questions to ask

 This is another good question to ask in an interview.
 It can help you understand if the person was promoted – which would indicate that the company encourages career development – or it may reveal if there are any cultural issues within the company that you may need to be concerned about.

 7. What are the opportunities for growth within this role?
-What types of training and professional development programs can you offer?

 Asking this question demonstrates to your potential employer that you are career-orientated and keen to expand your knowledge and develop within the organisation.